JaeGif/BlogAPI/README.md

 This page is a Front-End for an instagram clone calling a RESTful API also made by myself.

+The purpose of this site is to practice my skills, learning about RESTful API's and JWT's in particular, as well as pick up a few new technologies along the way.

 API src can be found here : -------------
 Live: ------------

+## Current Features

+Totally Not Instagram showcases many of the same features that Instagram itself uses.
+While Stories and Discover are nowhere to be found you may be pleasantly surprised to see that the core functionalities are there.

+Fully Implemented Feautures:

+- mp4, mp3, png, jpg, jpeg, and gif file support.
+- Content carousels.
+- User pages, including editable user information and stats for each user.
+- A Follow system
+- Users are only shown posts by people that they follow and themselves.
+- Instagram filters
+- Suggested users (mildly smart suggestions)
+- User Auth handled by passport.js
+- RESTful API, fully secured using JWT's
+- Notifications
+- Likes (Including the infamous double tap to like)
+- Commenting
+- New posts (up to 10 pieces of content per post)
+- Post options, the ability to remove individual pieces of content from a post and edit other selections.
+- Infinite Scroll (provided there is are more posts to see)
+- Responsive

+Technologies used for this project:

+- React
+- Express
+- React Query (Tanstack)
+- React Intersection Observer
+- Mongoose (Mongo DB ORM)
+- Passport.js
+- Multer & Sharp

+Filters courtesy of ...
+Instagram.css v0.1.4 | MIT License | github.com/picturepan2/instagram.css